OcraM17/EngagementGNN/README.md

 The following arguments can be passed to the main.py script:

-- LOAD_CSV: Loads the file "first_week_posts_bert.csv", which contains post features and BERT-extracted text embeddings.
+- LOAD_CSV: If you have already computed the features in a csv file, you can load it with this argument.
+In our code, we load the file "first_week_posts_bert.csv", which contains post features and BERT-extracted text embeddings.
 - EXTRACT_BERT: Computes the text embedding of the posts using BERT (valid only if LOAD_CSV is not provided).
 - USE_PCA: If True, computes the Principal Component Analysis with 48 projected features that cover more than 80% of the variance of the text features.
 - USER_FEAT: If True, includes Post Features in the final feature set.